-Remember those chain emails that asked you a billion questions so your friends could get to know you better?
+Remember the chain emails that asked you a billion questions so your friends could get to know you better?
 Yeah, after the 900th time I had to answer that my favorite color was red, I gave up.
-Filing those emails in spam every time I got one and begged my friends to stop.
-We were in junior high school, I’m sure that had something to do with why these were so fun for a while.
+Filing those emails in spam every time I got one, begging my friends to stop sending them.
+We were in junior high school, so I’m sure that was why these were so fun for a while.

 1. The most beautiful post: This one is tough.
 What do you think my most beautiful post is?
 I’m sure there is one where I’ve tried to be verbally philosophical and that mumbo jumbo (actually, I try to keep it rather light on here) but immediately I think of pictures.
-I think this post had amazing pictures.
-Sure, its ground pig in intestines, but hell, I thought the pics came out great!
-However, I think it was this post that I sat back and realized that I was starting to get the hand of this photography thing, and that its all not just luck.
+I think this post has amazing pictures.
+Sure, its ground pig intestines, but hell, I think the pics are great!
+However, I think it was after this post that I sat back, realizing that I was starting to get the hand of this photography thing, and that it’s not just luck.
 I will never be the beautiful Tartlette or the next Cannelle et Vanilla, but maybe I can take some pretty pictures from time to time.

 2. The most popular post: If I had known that Bubble Up Pizza would be my most popular post, I wouldn’t have posted it.
 It’s not that I don’t enjoy it (actually, its a favorite from my childhood), it’s not that it’s not yummy, it’s not that I can’t make the whole tray disappear.
 No, it’s that there are many other posts that I feel I put effort into and would love for people to enjoy.
 I wouldn’t have posted it if it wasn’t good.
 I know that quick and easy suppers actually help out a lot of families and are appeal to all ages at the table, so I really do love that a lot of people enjoyed this one, I just didn’t expect it to become what it did in my analytics.

 4. The most helpful post: I’m not sure how to answer this one.
 Are my posts supposed to be helpful to you the reader or me?
-I think it it’s for you, this one was probably helpful (though I really am not an experienced photographer).
-As far as awesome posts go with helpful recipes, this one was a party for the taste-buds.
+If it’s for you, this one was probably helpful (though I really am not an experienced photographer).
+As for awesome posts with helpful recipes, this one is a party for the taste-buds.